 👋🏼 Welcome - A short introduction to Boundless Vancouver as a Community of Hope.
-We will describe the Deep Life and Wide Love we share.
 We belong in Hope, with Help to find our Home in God.

-💗 Hope Story - A community member will share their journey of hope and why they belong in Boundless Vancouver.
+💗 Hope Story - A community member may share their journey of hope and why they belong in Boundless Vancouver.

 Social Isolation can be difficult.
 Meeting with one or two others can have an enormous effect on your walk with Jesus:

-- FaceTime, Text or call other church members or with your Hub Group, read the Scripture and pray together.
+- FaceTime, Text or call other church members or read the Scripture and pray together.

 - Check on your neighbours to see if they need any help or care.
 Take church out of the building and bring it to life for others!